 Ideal for a garage converted into a man cave, this design is totally suited to it.

 Make it using car parts and workbench tools.

-Cheap man cave furniture for your bar
+Cheap man cave furniture ideas for your man cave bar

 Building a bar in your man cave will cost money, but you don’t have to go broke building one.

 As you can see there are a ton of great creative ways to build a man cave bar on a budget.
 But, aside from the liquor and actual bar the next biggest expensive will be the furniture.

 Upcycling junk and repurposing it into neat, unique pieces of furniture will save you huge amounts of money.